Comcast/libstorage/README.md

 ## To start using libstorage

 libstorage is easy to use in your project.
 Just include the dependency in your Cargo.toml and you're ready to roll.
-One thing to note.
-The isilon library has been put behind a cargo feature flag because it's so large.
+The isilon library has been put behind a cargo feature flag because it's so large and the feature has to be enabled during the build.

 ## Example

+The following example shows a sample use of the hitachi module:
 ```rust
 use libstorage::hitachi::HitachiConfig;
 use reqwest::Client;